Peerasu/my-first-repo/README-2.md

 ### Step 0.1 : Download datasets from NCBI
 Enter the following parameters for each job.
 The parameter-array values in the same index position will be use for the same job.

-✅ Since each job will run with only one dataset, this script will help you run multiple datasets at the same time without the extra step to "qsub" each job by yourself.
+✅ In our pipeline, each job runs with only one dataset.
+This script lets you run multiple datasets for the same step simultaneously in a single script, avoiding manual submission of each job.

 **Below is an example of the parameters.
 In your case, you can use different parameters from the ones shown here:**
 ```